RuleBasedIntegration/RuleBasedIntegration.github.io/challenge2018.md

 ## Explanation

-The last element of the list of statistics displayed by Rubi's `Stat[Int[expn, var, Stats]]` command is the number of distinct rules required to integrate `expn` divided by the size of `expn`.
+The last element of the list of statistics displayed by Rubi's `Stat[Int[expn, var]]` command is the number of distinct rules required to integrate `expn` divided by the size of `expn`.
 This rule-to-size ratio provides a normalized measure of the amount of mathematical knowledge Rubi uses to integrate expressions.